Nicnl/darq_ultrawide_resolution_editor/README.md

 - Chapter 3: No issues, works perfectly
 - Chapter 4: No issues, works perfectly
 - Chapter 5: No issues, works perfectly (though the part when the camera rotates around made me a bit nauseous)
+- Chapter 6: No issues, works perfectly

+So yeah, during my playthrough, all chapters works perfectly;
+No problems with the camera, no problems with anything really

 ## Where can I download it?